Before you dismiss of journaling habit as something only the intelligent ones or the creative ones do, let me tell you something:

 You can record them in your journal.
 We grow as a person when we learn from our lessons.
 Recording them on your journal helps you to remember them more.

 Another benefit, journaling sometimes gives you interesting revelations about yourself which you wouldn’t have normally thought about.

 2. you can Write about your goals and measure progress

 Instead of simply writing about your days, you can also use journaling to keep track of your life.
 It helps in planning your life as you want it to be.

 You can have a goal tracker or a habit tracker drawn (or dedicate a separate section for it).
 And at the end of each day, evaluate how much you did accomplish.

 As the saying goes,

 What gets measured, gets done.”

-It helps in not losing your focus on your goals, and acts as a reminder why you want to achieve a certain goal.
+It helps in not losing focus on your goals and acts as a reminder of why you want to achieve a certain goal.
 When you write down your goals, you are committing yourself to do it.
 It reminds your brain that this is important for you and thus your brain causes you to notice more opportunities which help in achieving them.